UX Researcher Intern (2023)

 Exploring how students collaborate, communicate, and study to uncover pain points and guide smarter product decisions.

-Research Focus
+01. Research Focus

-Understanding student’s mental models of group learning to help inform future design
+Understanding students’ mental models of collaborative learning

 Studies have consistently shown that students learn more effectively in collaborative environments than when studying alone.
 Nuubi is a mobile app designed to foster peer-to-peer support through Q&A forums and group chat, using gamification to boost engagement.